Generalized compressible flows and solutions of the H(div) geodesic problem: Introduction

-Such Lagrangians give rise to several important fluid dynamics models, including the EPDiff equation for the $H^1$ Sobolev norm of vector fields and the Euler-$\alpha$ model \cite{holm1998euler,holm1998eulerpoi}, both of which have also been regarded as possible multi-dimensional versions of the CH equation, but also the Hunter-Saxton equation \cite{hunter1991dynamics}.
+where $a,b,c$ are positive constants.
+Such Lagrangians give rise to several important nonlinear evolution equations, including the EPDiff equation for the $H^1$ Sobolev norm of vector fields and the Euler-$\alpha$ model \cite{holm1998euler,holm1998eulerpoi}, both of which have also been regarded as possible multi-dimensional versions of the CH equation.

-In one dimension, the CH equation is bi-Hamiltonian and completely integrable.
-It also possesses soliton solutions named peakons, i.e.\ non-smooth traveling wave solutions which interact and collide without changing their shapes.
-On the real line, these (weak) solutions have the following expression

-where $p(t)$ and $q(t)$ determine the height and speed of the wave, respectively, and $\alpha>0$ is an independent constant determining its width \cite{holm2005momentum}.
-Peakons always emerge from appropriate smooth initial data satisfying a certain decay property on the real line, yielding therefore a model for wave breaking \cite{constantin2000existence,molinet2004well}.
-In other words, since the emergence of peakons corresponds to blow-up in an appropriate norm, strong solutions may have finite existence time.
-Furthermore, even weak solutions cannot be defined globally \cite{molinet2004well}; the collision of peakons, for instance, gives an explicit example of finite time breakdown (blow up) of solutions.
-In this case, at the collision time, the Lagrangian map ceases to be injective and after this, weak solutions are not uniquely defined.

-Recently, \cite{gallouet2017camassa} put forward a novel interpretation of the CH equation which emphasizes its connection with the incompressible Euler equations.
-In order to describe this, we consider first the incompressible Euler model.
-In this case, the configuration space of the system is given by a subgroup of the diffeomorphism group which consits of all diffeomeorphisms preserving the Lebesgue measure, i.e. satisfying

-In fact, this can be seen as an isotropy subgroup once we interpret the push-forward as an action of the diffeomorphism group on the space of densities on $M$.
-This point of view establishes a remarkable connection with optimal transport theory \cite{brenier1989least} (see also \cite{otto2001geometry} for a description of the geometrical connection between the diffeomorphism group and the space of densities).
-Incompressible Euler flows are minimizers of the action

-subject to \eqref{eq:isoteuler} and with the additional constraint that $\varphi_0 = \mr{Id}$, the identity map on $M$, and $\varphi_T = h$, a given diffeomorphism on $M$, which prescribes the final position of each particle in $M$ at the final time $T$.